-Although these therapies have an approximately 70% success rate, PDE5 inhibitors have to be taken between 30 minutes and two hours before sexual activity leading a lack of spontaneity in the sex lives of those taking the drugs.
+Although these medicines and therapies for erectile dysfunction have an approximately 70% success rate, PDE5 inhibitors have to be taken between 30 minutes and two hours before sexual activity leading a lack of spontaneity in the sex lives of those taking the drugs.

 Viagra, Levitra and Spedra are also negatively affected by food, and it is recommended to avoid consuming alcohol when taking any of the four drugs.
 These issues were noted by Professor David Ralph, consultant urologist at University College London and trustee of the SAA, during an R&D discussion event organised by Futura Medical earlier this month.

 Second line therapies for erectile dysfunction include alprostadil injections; two branded examples are Caverject and Viridal.
 For these therapies, aprostadil, which is the same chemical produced by an erect penis, is injected into the shaft of the penis to help blood flow.
 Ralph noted this treatment can cause scarring to patient’s penises; the SAA also states it can be very painful.

 There are other therapies where alprostadil in pellet form is administered into the urethra, however, Ralph comments that efficacy is not as good as the injectable form.

 A third line of therapy for severe cases are penile prosthesis and surgical removal of the prostates.

 Moving towards the ideal treatment for erectile dysfunction